kalyvask/kalyvask/README.md

 ### Hi, I'm Alex Kalyvas

 AI Product Manager.
 Stanford MBA (focusing on AI and Stanford CS classes).
 7 years shipping technical products at Snowflake, Amazon, and IBM, translating AI capabilities into measurable business outcomes.
+I volunteer helping low-income students get to college and into careers.
+I publish openly on GitHub AI projects.
+For students and early career people to access I share: insights from Stanford, Claude skills for cold email built from top-VC playbooks, AI agents for recruiting, PM frameworks, FDE simulations, etc.

 **Recent work:**
 - At **Snowflake**, shipped UI and API workflow improvements to cut enterprise time-to-value by **50%**.